exercism/c/docs/C_STYLE_GUIDE.md

 Next are the test functions themselves.
 The names of these functions use a `test_` prefix.
 Excepting the first, each test function should have `TEST_IGNORE();` as its first statement.
-The first occurance of this should be followed by the line comment `// delete this line to run test`.
+The first occurrence of this should be followed by the line comment `// delete this line to run test`.
 For example:

 ```c